WheteThunger/MLRSRespawner/README.md

-# MLRSRespawner
+## Features

-Plugin for Rust servers that respawns the MLRS at Destert Military Bases if missing when the plugin loads.
+- Automatically respawns the MLRS at Desert Military Base monuments if missing when the plugin loads.